rtous/deepquake/README.md

 # DeepQuake

-## Setup
+## 1 Setup

-### 1 Setup environment (local machine)
+### 1.1 Setup environment (local machine)

 NOTE: We tried the setup both on Mac and Linux.
-As the project many old libraries (including tensorflow 0.12) the setup may become troublesome (each time we do it we found new problems).
+As the project involves many old libraries (including tensorflow 0.12) the setup may become troublesome (each time we do it we found new problems).
 Good luck.

 Let's first create and activate a Python's virtualenv (let's assume you save your Python virtualenvs within MY_VIRTUALENVS folder, e.g. $HOME/virtualenvs):